-But then there came a day when I was finally receptive to change and I knew that including quality fish in my diet was needed for me to help bring my body back to health.
+There simply came a day when I was finally receptive to change (infertility will do that to you!) and I knew that including quality fish in my diet was needed for me to help bring my body back to health.
 So I started to make myself eat it once every couple of months.
 Before I knew it my taste buds seemed to be changing and I didn’t mind it so much, though I couldn’t say I “liked” it quite yet.

 Years later I love salmon, especially the fresh wild caught salmon that I can get for only a few weeks in the summer.
 I normally cook it quite simply, just butter, salt, and pepper.
 Which is rather boring I must say, but I was always apprehensive to ruin a cut of meat that cost $20.00!
 I once tried a dish that my friend Jodi Michelle made for me and while I loved it, it didn’t go over well with Todd.
 I totally loved it, but I don’t like cooking a big dinner for one.